-PharmAust Limited is focused on developing therapeutics for cancer, neurodegenerative diseases and viral infections in humans and cancer for pet dogs.
+PharmAust Limited specialises on repurposing approved and marketed products and is currently focused on developing therapeutics for cancer, neurodegenerative diseases and viral infections in humans.
+PharmAust's veterinary programme, now approaching the commercialisation phase, is aimed at cancer for pet dogs.
 PharmAust's lead molecule for this purpose is monepantel (MPL).
-MPL is a veterinary drug registered for use by a major pharmaceutical company as a wormicide in many global jurisdictions.
-PharmAust discovered independently that MPL interacts in a previously unrecognized "off-target" manner with the mTOR (mechanistic Target of Rapamycin) pathway, an important regulatory pathway in mammalian cells.
+MPL is a veterinary drug registered and owned by a major pharmaceutical company for use as an anti-parasitic in many global jurisdictions, however key patents owned by Major Pharma are due to expire in key territories in 2024 and 2025.
+PharmAust discovered independently that MPL interacts in a previously unrecognized "off-target" fashion with the mTOR (mechanistic Target of Rapamycin) pathway, an important regulatory pathway in mammalian cells.
 It is apparent that molecules such as MPL that target the mTOR pathway have relevant therapeutic value in a wide range of diseases.

-PharmAust's wholly owned subsidiary Pitney Pharmaceuticals Pty Ltd owns a number of granted patents offering protection for the use of MPL in cancer therapy and providing cover for the use of MPL in neurodegenerative diseases such as Motor Neuron Disease, Parkinson's Disease and Alzheimer's Disease.
+PharmAust's wholly owned subsidiary Pitney Pharmaceuticals Pty Ltd owns a number of granted patents offering protection for the use of MPL in cancer therapy and providing cover for the use of MPL in neurodegenerative diseases such as Motor Neurone Disease, Parkinson's Disease and Alzheimer's Disease.
 Pitney has further recently submitted novel patents to cover the use of MPL in the treatment of COVID-19 and other related viral infections.
-The fact that MPL is already approved for use in animals in a number of major jurisdictions (EU/UK, Australia) means that the development process for PharmAust is simpler and cheaper than it would be if MPL were a new API (Active Pharmaceutical Ingredient).
+The fact that MPL is already approved for use in food chain animals in a number of major jurisdictions (EU/UK, Australia) means that the development process for PharmAust is simpler and cheaper than it would be if MPL were a new API (Active Pharmaceutical Ingredient).

 In line with its strategic objectives, PharmAust signed an agreement with UNSW-NSI, the commercial arm of the University of NSW to acquire all the rights to MPL.
 PharmAust is therefore in a strong position to license and co-develop MPL with third parties and co-development partners.
-PharmAust further signed an agreement with Nihon Nohyaku, the original MPL developer, to acquire the rights to a suite of closely related MPL analogues.
-PharmAust's additional wholly owned subsidiary Epichem Pty Ltd, a fine chemicals manufacturer, also independently created through its medicinal chemistry arm an alternative and complementary MPL analogue suite.
-The patent rights to MPL combined with the patent rights to the Nihon Nohyaku and Epichem MPL analogue suites place PharmAust in a strong position to commercialise outcomes of mTOR pathway inhibition by this drug class in cancer, viral infections such as those that lead to COVID-19, and neurodegeneration.
+PharmAust further signed an agreement with Nihon Nohyaku, the original developer of aminoacetonitriles such as MPL, to acquire the rights to a suite of closely related MPL analogues.
+PharmAust's second wholly owned subsidiary Epichem Pty Ltd, a fine chemicals manufacturer, also independently created through its medicinal chemistry arm an alternative and complementary MPL analogue suite.
+The patent rights to MPL combined with the patent rights to the Nihon Nohyaku and Epichem MPL analogue suites place PharmAust in an unparalleled position to commercialise outcomes associated with the inhibition of the mTOR pathway by this drug class in cancer, viral infections such as those that lead to COVID-19, and neurodegeneration.